kevvvlol/president/README.md

-# president
+# President
-president the card game
+some game we played in middle school but online